onceupon/Bash-Oneliner/README.md

-# BBO-Bioinformatics-Bash-Oneliner
+# Bash-Oneliner
-Hi bioinformaticans and bash learner, welcome to BBO, Bioinformatics Bash Oneliner learning station.
+Hi bash learners and bioinformaticans, welcome to Bash Oneliner learning station.
 I started studying bioinformatics data three years ago, and I was amazed by those single-word bash commands which are much faster than my dull scripts, so i started bash.
 Not all the code here is oneliner (if the ';' counts..), but i put effort on making them brief and fast.

 This blog will focus on bash commands for parsing biological data for dummies like me, most of which are tsv files (tab-separated values); some of them are for Ubuntu system maintaining (for dummies).
 I have been recording the bash commands on my notebook, but putting them on web will help others and myself to query.
 I apologize that there won't be any citation for the codes, coz i haven't make any record of it, but they are probably from dear Google and Stackoverflow.